two dogs getting lice treatment, text naming the article "Lice on Dogs"

 Canine-sucking lice have specialized mouthparts that allow them to pierce the skin.
 This lice type is especially prevalent in long-haired dog breeds.
 During heavy infestation, the discomfort level they will cause to the dog is quite severe.
 Infestation can lead to hair loss, skin infections, itching, and anemia.

 Chewing lice get their name from their mouthparts.
-Such helps with chewing on hair, skin debris, or other organic matter.
+Their mouth helps with chewing on hair, skin debris, or other organic matter.
 This species typically infests the head, tail, and neck region.
 There is another chewing louse, which is heterodoxus spiniger.
 It is common in domestic dogs, within the tropical regions.
 They can be more of a problem because they can attack any part of the host's body.

 • Extreme itchiness, often leading to constant scratching by the dog